June 28, 2015 Damon Hayhow

 Justifications for Strength

-If you are training with weights it is probably because you have some intrinsic recognition that your dream body can lift more than you currently can?
-Your dream body can probably lift much, much more.
-When you think about it, you can probably already do every single thing with weights that your dream body might be capable of except lift the same weights.
-You can already move slowly, go to the gym every day, do every exercise, do high reps, do multiple sets, do long or short rests, and do multiple exercises per muscle; if the weights are light enough.
+If you are training with weights it is probably because you have some intrinsic, logical recognition that if your body becomes dramatically more muscular, your body will be able to lift things that you currently cannot?
+Your dream body can probably lift much, much more than what you can lift now.
+When you think about it, your current body can probably already do every single thing with weights that your dream body might be capable of except lift the same weights.
+You can already go to the gym every day, execute every exercise pretty well, do any reasonable number of reps, do multiple sets, do long or short rests, and do multiple exercises per muscle; if the weights are light enough.
 You can do everything your dream body can do except do those things with heavy weight.
 So really, the only performance attribute that you lack, compared to your dream body, is the ability to lift heavier weight.

-At some stage, somehow, in the process of creating your dream body you will need to become capable of lifting the maximum weights your dream body is capable of lifting.
+At some stage, somehow, in the process of creating your dream body you will need to become capable of lifting the weights your dream body is capable of lifting.
 I would have thought it would be logical to train to lift the heavier weights you want to be capable of lifting?
 It is not logical to train to be incapable of lifting those weights, and hope that your body decides to gift you with the ability you trained not to attain.
 That would be like lobotomising yourself in the hope of becoming a grand chess champion.
 Or severing your spine in the hope of becoming a world champion sprinter.
+Or, if you are a man, putting on a dress and lipstick and thinking you can become pregnant.
 It just doesn’t make sense.

 Conclusion